Recommended

 The organization also warned that in Harris’ America, “Docs must perform them, taxpayers must pay for them, for any reason, in all 50 states, no exceptions.”

-The advocacy group CatholicVote published a post of the clip on X Tuesday accompanied by a caption reading “Kamala Harris admits she would deny religious exemptions — forcing Christians to kill unborn children and seemingly doubling down on weaponizing the government to jail pro-lifers for praying outside abortion facilities.”
+The advocacy group CatholicVote published a post of the clip on X Tuesday accompanied by a caption reading, “Kamala Harris admits she would deny religious exemptions — forcing Christians to kill unborn children and seemingly doubling down on weaponizing the government to jail pro-lifers for praying outside abortion facilities.”
 The organization asked, “Why would any Christian vote for her?”

-Ralph Reed, president and chairman of the grassroots Evangelical advocacy group Faith & Freedom Coalition, reacted to the clip in an X post Tuesday stating “She’s not only pro-abortion, she is anti-religious freedom.”
-The Catholic Association, another advocacy organization, characterized Harris’ position against “concessions” as “unsurprising given her radicalism on abortion and bigotry towards people of faith” in an X post published Tuesday.
+Ralph Reed, president and chairman of the grassroots Evangelical advocacy group Faith & Freedom Coalition, reacted to the clip in an X post on Tuesday stating, “She’s not only pro-abortion, she is anti-religious freedom.”

 Harris’ remarks come as she has made the approval of a bill to “restore reproductive freedom nationwide” a centerpiece of her campaign.
-The main piece of legislation established to achieve this goal, the Women’s Health Protection Act, was approved by the Democratic-controlled U.S. Congress during the first two years of the Biden administration but failed to become law due to opposition from the evenly-controlled U.S. Senate.
+The main piece of legislation established to achieve this goal, the Women’s Health Protection Act, was approved by the Democratic-controlled Congress during the first two years of the Biden administration but failed to become law due to opposition from the evenly-controlled Senate.

 While the legislation overrules most state laws regulating abortion, it stresses that the law would not apply to “insurance or medical assistance coverage of abortion services.”
-However, concerns remain that Democrats would work to repeal the Hyde Amendment that prohibits the use of taxpayer dollars to pay for abortions if they achieved complete control of the federal government.
+However, concerns remain that Democrats would work to repeal the Hyde Amendment that prohibits the use of taxpayer dollars to pay for abortions if they gain complete control of the federal government.

 Concerns about religious liberty protections for healthcare workers opposed to performing abortions stem from actions taken by the Biden-Harris administration, which includes revising a rule implemented by the Trump administration to eliminate a provision clarifying that individuals are not required “to perform or assist in the performance of any sterilization procedure or abortion if his performance or assistance in the performance of such procedure or abortion would be contrary to his religious beliefs or moral convictions.”

-The conversation about a law establishing a right to abortion nationwide comes as Democrats remain outraged about the United States Supreme Court’s overturning of the Roe v.
+The conversation about a law establishing a right to abortion nationwide comes as Democrats remain outraged about the U.S. Supreme Court’s overturning of the Roe v.
 Wade ruling that legalized abortion nationwide.
 The Dobbs v.
 Jackson Women’s Health Organizationdecision determined that the U.S. Constitution does not contain a right to abortion and led to several states enacting either near-total bans on abortion or laws only allowing the procedure in the early stages of pregnancy.

-Nebraska and North Carolina have 12-week abortion bans while Arizona bans the procedure after 15 weeks gestation.
+Nebraska and North Carolina have 12-week abortion bans, while Arizona bans the procedure after 15 weeks gestation.
 The remaining states have few or no limits on abortion.

-Voters are slated to decide the fate of pro-abortion ballot measures in Arizona, Colorado, Florida, Maryland, Missouri, Montana, Nebraska, Nevada and South Dakota while voters in New York will weigh in on an Equal Rights Amendment that will add “reproductive healthcare and autonomy” to a list of protected characteristics and effectively create a right to abortion.
-Since the Dobbs decision, all four pro-abortion ballot measures that have gone before voters in both 2022 and 2023 have passed.
+Voters are slated to decide the fate of pro-abortion ballot measures in Arizona, Colorado, Florida, Maryland, Missouri, Montana, Nebraska, Nevada and South Dakota, while voters in New York will weigh in on an Equal Rights Amendment that will add “reproductive healthcare and autonomy” to a list of protected characteristics and effectively create a right to abortion.

 Ryan Foley is a reporter for The Christian Post.
 He can be reached at: ryan.foley@christianpost.com